pawurb/smart_init/README.md

 Calculator.call(data) => result
 ```

-It provides a unified api for stateless service objects, accepting values in initializer and exposing one public method `call` which accepts no arguments.
+It provides a unified api for stateless service objects, accepting values in initializer and exposing one public class method `call` which instantiates new objects and accepts arguments passed to initializer.